Social housing provides accommodation to some of the most vulnerable people in society, with 43 percent of tenants having a long-term disability.

 Carbon Monoxide Detectors

 Ensuring an adequate air supply to gas cookers and clean hobs are significant measures in reducing the likelihood of carbon monoxide poisoning.
 Disabled tenants may find it hard to do this, or be more prone to forget, so it is essential to install a suitable mains powered carbon monoxide alarm system.
 Of course, do bear in mind that the causes of carbon monoxide poisoning are not limited to the kitchen, and can in fact occur for a variety of reasons around the home.

 It can be distressing living with a disability, so it’s crucial that all possible safety measurements are in place.
 Education is also key, and the vulnerable individual, plus any other accountable staff or neighbouring tenants, should all be made aware of the best practice and how they can help in the event of the fire.

-For more information about fire safety in social housing for disabled tenants, download our free eBook below.
+For more information about fire safety in social housing for disabled tenants, download our free eBook.

-If you are interested in provide tenants with a fire safety handout, please see our Fire Safety In The Kitchen eBook here.
+If you are interested in providing tenants with a fire safety handout, please see our Fire Safety In The Kitchen eBook.